Thampie2185577/Thampie2185577/README.md

 - 👋 Hi, I’m @Thampie2185577
-- 👀 I’m interested in living on the hill with my stupid dog
+- 👀 I’m interested in living on a hill with my stupid dog
 - 🌱 I’m currently learning my plants
 - 💞️ I’m looking to collaborate on things that interest me
 - 📫 How to reach me by killing me